dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The act of birth is the first experience of anxiety, and thus the source and prototype of the affect of anxiety.
+  The troubles of this world pass, and what we have left is what we have made of our souls...
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)